Dissecting the Issue

 We also now know that there is a profound, dynamic interaction between your gut, your brain and your immune system, starting from birth.
 Many of our regular habits can affect our gut bacteria such as a course (or more!) of antibiotics, sugar intake and chemical additives, birth control pills, poor quality refined foods such as white bread, drugs and toxic metals.

 Maintaining optimal gut flora with fermented foods and probiotics especially if taking an antibiotic is a very important step in your health.

 If you aren’t eating fermented foods, you most likely will need to supplement with a probiotic on a regular basis.
 However, the most cost effective method (and the more effective method) is to ferment your own foods.
 This is what I highly recommend.

 I love teaching people how to ferment their own food.

-For those who like to have a physical demonstration and someone to show them the ropes, to answer their questions and make them feel excited rather than timid.
+For those who like to have a physical demonstration and someone to show them the ropes, to answer their questions and make them excited rather than timid.
 One of my favourite parts of doing Kombucha tastings, whether at the local events, the Penticton Farmers Market or workshops, is seeing peoples' reactions to the flavours.
 Any fermented food is incredible and complex.
 Let it roll around on your tongue for a bit and really experience the changes before sending it down to do good work in your body.